jyew/red_hat_integration_demo/README.md

 # Red Hat Integration Suite Demo with Twitter and Nvidia Triton Sentiment Model

 Pre-requisite: You must have an OpenShift Container Platform with sufficient administrative rights to install operators, create projects and configure workloads.
 The following demo is based on Openshift 4.8.
+You also need to have a developer account in Twitter.

 Red Hat Integration is a comprehensive set of integration and messaging technologies to connect applications and data across hybrid infrastructures.